The Best Hiking Trails Near Hamilton and Halton For Families

 Part of the Hamilton Conservation group of areas, Eramosa Karst is one of the best hiking trails near me.
 I had never heard of it before, and attendance never seems to max out.
 Once I saw pictures of it I knew I had to plan a visit.

-In addition to the karsts, the walking trails are excellent for any age and ability.
-They’re even stroller-friendly!
+In addition to the karsts, the walking trails are ideal for any age and are stroller-friendly.
 There is a HUGE old tree that has split in three and provides great climbing.
 Be sure to take a few minutes to check out the natural spring and the views from the bench.

 Hiking at Eramosa Karst